Katakuari/PersonalScripts/README.md

-# PersonalWindowsBatches
+# Small scripts
-In this repository you may find my personal CMD/PowerShell scripts and tools I made for convenience.
+This repository contains small scripts made for convenience.
 Feel free to use, share, and improve them.